<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2923012&amp;fmt=gif">

 CMMC may be relevant if your organization:

-Even if your organization is not ready for a formal assessment, it may still need to understand its CUI exposure, security gaps, and infrastructure readiness path.
+Even during the Phase II pause, your organization may need to understand its FCI or CUI exposure, current self-assessment requirements, security gaps, and infrastructure readiness path.

 Defense Contractors and Subcontractors